Infobright: History

-The company is funded by venture capital investors Flybridge Capital Partners and Information Venture Partners.
+The company was spun out of technology developed by and within the Royal Bank of Canada (RBC) and funded by venture capital investors Flybridge Capital Partners and Information Venture Partners.

 In 2009, Infobright was recognized as MySQL's Partner of the Year, and a Gartner Cool Vendor in Data Management and Integration.
 It is also certified for use with Sun's Unified Storage product line.
-It is the assignee of published patent applications on data compression, query optimization, and data organization.
+It was the innovator and developer of multiple proprietary patents including data compression, query optimization, and data organization, a total of six distinct awarded patents.

 In July 2016, Infobright officially transitioned away from its open source community edition to focus on their OEM and direct customer markets.

+In 2017 Infobright and its assets including IP and source code were acquired by Security On-Demand Inc (SOD)., a managed security services provider (MSSP) based in San Diego, California.
+The company heavily invested in expanding the technology base to support cyber-security detection capabilities utilizing a new innovation in the analysis of large data sets using Approximate Query (AQ) techniques and Machine Learning.

+In 2019, the SOD owners spun out the company to become an independent company becoming AQ Technologies S.P.
+Z.oo (AQT) headquartered in Warsaw Poland.
+The mission and focus of the newly organized was to provide research and development technology and services for improved real-time analysis and detection of cyber-security threats within massive amounts of log data.